Jon8897/cybersecurity-portfolio/PROFESSIONAL_STATEMENT.md

 ## Contributions to Organizations
 - Developing robust security measures and identifying risks before they become critical
 - Staying updated with the latest cybersecurity technologies and methods
-- Offering innovative solutions to enhance the security posture of organizations
+- Offering innovative solutions to enhance the security posture of organisations

 ---